 Quantity; Delivery

-3.1 SELLER agrees to sell and deliver, and BUYER agrees to purchase and receive, the Contract Quantity for a particular transaction in accordance with the terms of this Base Sales Contract and the relevant Short Form and Telecopy Confirmation.
+3.1 SELLER agrees to sell and Schedule for delivery, and BUYER agrees to purchase and Schedule for receipt, the Contract Quantity for a particular transaction in accordance with the terms of this Base Sales Contract and the relevant Confirmation.

 3.2 The SELLER shall obtain transportation to the Delivery Point.
 The BUYER shall obtain transportation from the Delivery Point.
 SELLER shall be responsible for all taxes imposed or levied on the Gas sold hereunder, and for all transportation fees, expenses, and other taxes prior to the delivery of the Gas to BUYER at a Delivery Point.
 BUYER shall be responsible for all transportation fees, expenses, and taxes upon or after the delivery of the Gas at a Delivery Point.
 Nomination for delivery will be Scheduled by the close of the Business Day, one Business Day before nominations are due to the Transporter(s), unless a shorter period is agreed to by the parties and reflected in the appropriate Short Form and Telecopy Confirmation.